 If you are completely unfamiliar with this type of ignition systems in general, there is a good article about it on another website.

-GAZ-24-10 got electronic point-less ignition system with a magnetic pick-up sensor, which is much better and absolutely can be recommended as a simple bolt-on upgrade for the early cars.
+GAZ-24-10 received electronic point-less ignition system with a magnetic pick-up sensor, which is by far not pointless and, in fact, much better then the previously used one, and absolutely can be recommended as a simple bolt-on upgrade for the early cars.

 Correct ignition timing is extremely important for the correct functioning of the engine and overall performance of the car.